|When did Hospira begin trading as a publicly traded company?|

 |What is Hospira's profile?|

-Hospira, Inc. is the world's leading provider of injectable drugs and infusion technologies.
+Hospira, Inc. is the world's leading provider of injectable drugs and infusion technologies, and a global leader in biosimilars.
 Through its broad, integrated portfolio, Hospira is uniquely positioned to Advance Wellness™ by improving patient and caregiver safety while reducing healthcare costs.
 Hospira offers one of the broadest portfolios of generic acute-care and oncology injectables, as well as integrated infusion therapy and medication management solutions.
 Through its products, Hospira helps improve the safety, cost and productivity of patient care.
-Headquartered north of Chicago in Lake Forest, Ill., Hospira has approximately 16,000 employees worldwide and generated approximately $4.1 billion in net sales in 2012.To learn more, click here.
+Headquartered north of Chicago in Lake Forest, Ill., Hospira has approximately 17,000 employees worldwide and generated approximately $4 billion in net sales in 2013.

 |How can I get copies of Hospira’s annual reports or press releases?|